Each year we must check we have the correct information on the electoral register. This process is known as the annual canvass.

 It is a legal requirement for you to respond to the household enquiry form even if there are no changes to your details.

-The forms for 2017 will be delivered between Thursday 20 and Monday 31 July and are addressed to ‘The occupier’ as they are about the residents at the address and not a specific individual.
+The forms for 2018 will be delivered between Friday 27 July and Monday 06 August and are addressed to ‘The occupier’ as they are about all of the residents at the address and not a specific individual.

 What you need to check when you get the household enquiry form